-Quadrans Foundation provides a free notarization service.
-This tool can timestamp a document, prove its integrity and ownership of the document at the time the timestamp occurred.
+Quadrans Foundation provides a free notarisation tool.
+This can timestamp a document, prove its integrity and ownership of the document at the time the timestamp occurred.

 The rest of the process is done via email: send an email to firstname.lastname@example.org following the simple instructions below:

-- Subject: must contain the word "notarize" (case insensitive) and information about your documents (optional)
+Subject: must contain the word "notarize" (case insensitive) and information about your documents (optional)

 Please take your time to get familiar with the procedure and test out all the steps involved.

 The only programs you need for the notarisation process are an email client and a hash calculator tool to compute the SHA256 hash of the file you want to notarize.
 Several free tools are available for the different Operating Systems.

 Or just use the sha256sum command in a shell: